Let me paint you a picture..

 Then you would understand why my belief connects with that truth that motorcycles are dangerous.
 My story connects me to it.
 If you cared about me, that story would connect you with it as well.

-The power of story to connect is important to remember as we think about the Gospel.
+The powerful connection that comes from telling a story is important to remember as we think about the Gospel.

 As I have asked people over the years, “What is the Gospel?”
 I usually get a propositional statement or two like: